JanssenProject/jans/docs/admin/config-guide/ldap-configuration.md

     the [Using Command Line](#using-command-line)

+=== "Use Text-based UI"

+    LDAP Configuration is not possible in Text-based UI.

 === "Use REST API"

     Use REST API for programmatic access or invoke via tools like CURL or